step-security-bot/otp/JIT_TODO.md

 * Add a naive register allocator to the loader
   * Helps with correctness of emit_* code and if we move x0+x1 to registers we can use it to allocate things better there
+* Use native stack as erlang stack?
+  * What to do about signals?